emlid/emlid-docs/docs/reach/common/reachview/survey.md

 !!! tip "How to understand in which direction the point is?"
 	Once start walking, you will see Rover symbol changes to the arrow.

-When the distance to the point is less than 50 centimeters, stakeout changes the mode.
+When the distance to the point is less than 50 centimeters (1.64 feet), stakeout changes the mode.

 You need to put a blue rover circle into the white ring by moving the pole.
 Ensure the pole isn’t tilted.
 Does rover circle become green?
 Good job!
 We have almost finished.